mranonymous011000001/just-testing-out/content/blog/test.md

 - **Benchmarking Tasks:**
   Malware might perform simple arithmetic or data processing tasks to gauge performance.
 A significant deviation may indicate a constrained environment.

----

-Certainly!
-Adding emojis can make the workflow more engaging and visually appealing while maintaining professionalism.
-Below is the updated version of your **Sandbox Detection Process** with emojis integrated into the flowchart and explanations.

----

 ## **Example Workflow: Sandbox Detection Process 🛠️**